Annual Report

 Charitable activities

-In 2022 we served our object through the continued support of the BUILD programme (Biblical Understanding for In-service Leadership Development), which operates primarily in East Africa.
-Our support continues to focus on the activities previously reported.
-However, the Trustees agreed to tease one of these apart to better reflect our grant-making, giving the following six: (1) Contributing to partner project budgets; (2) Connecting projects with other sources of support and resources, one another included; (3) Consulting in order to help serve the development of programmes; (4) Consolidating training resources alongside our partners; (5) Coordinating the wider network in partnership with key local leaders; (6) Co-training alongside BUILD trainers when and where possible.
+In 2023 we served our object through the continued support of the BUILD programme (Biblical Understanding for In-service Leadership Development), which operates primarily in East Africa.
+Our support continues to focus on the activities previously reported in six areas: (1) Contributing to partner project budgets; (2) Connecting projects with other sources of support and resources, one another included; (3) Consulting in order to help serve the development of programmes; (4) Consolidating training resources alongside our partners; (5) Coordinating the wider network in partnership with key local leaders; (6) Co-training alongside BUILD trainers when and where possible.

 Achievements